clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 to `:keys-spec`, per param through the arg vector's `:keys-bindings`, into `inferable-params`, which emits [index binding seed key] entries.
 The recording side is unchanged, bindings are bindings.
-At merge, a keyed binding's constraints intersect into the value type of its key under `:opt`, joining any `:req` keys the CLJ-2961 work established, in which case the spec stays non-nilable, nil really is missing required keys.
-Keys specs also chain: `resolve-deferred-arg-spec` passes a callee's `{:op :keys}` spec through, so wrappers inherit it.
+At merge, a keyed binding's constraints intersect into the value type of its key: under `:req` when the spec excludes nil and the key has no `:or` default, absence then means nil and a crash, so the key is proven required and `(foo* {})` warns with a missing required key.
+Otherwise under `:opt`, joining any `:req` keys the CLJ-2961 work established.
+Any required key makes the spec non-nilable, nil really is missing required keys.
+Keys specs also chain:
+`resolve-deferred-arg-spec` passes a callee's `{:op :keys}` spec through, so wrappers inherit it.

 ## Future work

-- Destructured params, second steps: constraints on the `:as` binding could constrain the param directly, deferred members inside key value types are currently dropped at merge, and an unconditional key use also proves the key required (missing means nil and a crash), so promoting to `:req` is a candidate.
+- Destructured params, second steps: constraints on the `:as` binding could constrain the param directly, deferred members inside key value types are currently dropped at merge, an `:or` default value could be checked against the key's inferred spec, and a definition-site style warning could suggest `:keys!` for a proven-required key once 1.13 adoption exists.